openedx/edx-documentation/en_us/video/source/video_course.rst

    component.
 See :ref:`Add the edX Video ID to a Video Component`.

    .. note:: The video ID is available for every uploaded file.
 However,
-    for a video component to deliver its content to students, the video processing for that file and ID must be successful.
+    for a video component to deliver its content to learners, the video processing for that file and ID must be successful.

-You can also download a report of all uploaded videos on the **Video Uploads** page.
+You can also download a report of all uploaded videos on the **Video Uploads**
+page: click **Download available encodings (.csv)**.
 The report includes the video ID for every uploaded file.

 .. to come: how to download a CSV